-All lesson assignments which were missed during normal school hours but in the student's non-scheduled class time.
+All attendance make-up time will be done during normal school hours but in the student's non-scheduled class time.
 All lesson assignments which were missed during any period of absence must be made up.
 A record of make-up work is maintained for each student who is required to perform this type of work.
 A student is allowed seven minutes leeway for clocking in.
 However, this practice is discouraged because it is disruptive to the student's learning process.
 Excessive tardiness will result in dismissal or suspension until such time that the student can continue without tardiness.
 In case of tardiness, a student is required to make up any and all prescribed work.